 Pick the right visualizations for the job

 The example KPI dashboard in figure 5 is nothing flashy, but it packs a lot of info.
-The dashboard groups and color-codes related cards (green for order data, blue for user data, purple for product data), gives viewers a sense for how our current weekly performance compares with the previous three months (so it doesn’t have to load data for the entire year), includes trend lines and goals, and includes cross-filtering, so viewers can click on a category in the bar chart to update the category filter.
+The dashboard groups and color-codes related cards (green for order data, blue for user data, purple for product data), gives viewers a sense for how our current weekly performance compares with the previous three months (so it doesn’t need to load data for the entire year), includes trend lines and goals, and includes cross-filtering, so viewers can click on a category in the bar chart to update the category filter.

 Even with a humble table there are opportunities for polish: make sure the sorting and column order makes sense, button up the label headings, and apply conditional formatting to make it easier to read the data.